Background

 Reporting a Hazing Incident

-Employees of McMurry, including student employees, who have been designated as Campus Security Authorities (CSAs) via the Clery Act and have a reasonable cause to believe that hazing has occurred, are now required to report it.
+Employees of McMurry, including student employees, who have been designated as Campus Security Authorities (CSAs) via the Clery Act who have a reasonable cause to believe that hazing has occurred, are now required to report it.
 “Reasonable Cause” could mean that you personally witnessed or are the victim of hazing.
 It could also mean that you received a credible written or oral report alleging hazing or a potential or planned hazing activity.
 CSAs in general are defined as employees or student employees who receive wages from the University.
 They are in direct ongoing contact with students in a supervisory role or position of authority.

 The University encourages all of its constituents, including students, faculty, staff, and members of the Abilene community, to report their hazing concerns.
 This will enable us to review and best determine if one of our student organizations or athletic teams has engaged in hazing behavior.